 AI STARTUP REENA.AI ANNOUNCES FILING OF PATENT FOR REVOLUTIONARY COLLABORATION TECHNOLOGY FOR THE DENTAL INDUSTRY

 Perplexity Deep Think calls reena “Revolutionary.”
 GPT says “a Paradigm Shift.”
 LLaMA says “Groundbreaking.”
-Copilot says reena is “Visionary.””SCOTTSDALE, AZ, UNITED STATES, March 19, 2025 /EINPresswire.com/ -- Innovative startup reena.ai has filed a patent for its groundbreaking AI-powered communication system designed for the global dental and healthcare industries.
+Copilot says reena is “Visionary.”””SCOTTSDALE, AZ, UNITED STATES, March 20, 2025 /EINPresswire.com/ -- Innovative startup reena.ai has filed a patent for its groundbreaking AI-powered communication system designed for the global dental and healthcare industries.

 The technology, named "reena," is a voice-activated AI platform that seamlessly coordinates dental and healthcare office technologies, facilitates connections between doctors, specialists, and vendors, and streamlines the patient journey, ultimately enhancing patient satisfaction and improving profitability for all stakeholders.